- International cooperation in combating modern forms of maritime piracy: Legal and policy dimensions

-3. Chapter two: Combating maritime piracy: Inter-disciplinary cooperation and information sharing (Embargo until 24 May 2019)
+3. Chapter two: Combating maritime piracy: Inter-disciplinary cooperation and information sharing (Embargo up to and including 24 May 2019)

-4. Chapter three: The Security Council’s Maritime Piracy Resolutions: A critical assessment (Embargo until 24 May 2019)
+4. Chapter three: The Security Council’s Maritime Piracy Resolutions: A critical assessment (Embargo up to and including 24 May 2019)

-5. Chapter four: Responding to maritime piracy: the regional approach (Embargo until 24 May 2019)
+5. Chapter four: Responding to maritime piracy: the regional approach (Embargo up to and including 24 May 2019)